WinWarbler Logging

 Generating DX Spots

-If SpotCollector is running and configured to generate outgoing cluster spots, clicking the QSO info panel's Spot button will generate an outgoing spot for the station designated by the call textbox on the current receive frequency.
-You can specify default spot notes; if no default spot notes are specified, the outgoing spot note will indicate the QSO's mode.
-If the QSO Info panel's grid box contains a valid grid square, it will be included in the spot notes; if the Transmit and Receive panel's frequencies are different, the difference will be included in the spot notes as a split.
+If SpotCollector is running and configured to generate outgoing cluster spots, clicking the QSO info panel's Spot button will generate an outgoing spot for the station designated by the call textbox on the current receive frequency; if the Spot button is disabled ("grayed out"), then either SpotCollector is not running, or its running but not configured to generate outgoing cluster spots.
+You can specify default spot notes; if no default spot notes are specified, the outgoing spot note will indicate the QSO's mode

 Keyboard Shortcuts

-To allow operation without removing one's hands from the keyboard, WinWarbler provides keyboard shortcuts for navigating among the QSO Info items Xcvr Freq items, and the Transmit Pane, and for initiating actions.
+To allow operation without removing one's hands from the keyboard, WinWarbler provides keyboard shortcuts for navigating among the QSO Info items, Xcvr Freq items, and the Transmit Pane, and for initiating actions.
 Keyboard shortcuts can be used whenever the mouse cursor resides in a QSO Info item or the Transmit pane.

 Destination CTRL shortcut ALT shortcut